-01 The Custer Gallatin National Forest cooperates with Federal, State, and tribal agencies to meet air quality regulations as necessary.
+01 The Custer Gallatin National Forest cooperates with Tribal, Federal, and State agencies to meet air quality regulations as necessary.
 Prescribed burns are coordinated with appropriate partners (for example, the Montana and Idaho Airshed Group) to minimize smoke impacts.

 Soils (SOIL)